Richard E. Byrd: Education and early naval career

 Byrd attended the Virginia Military Institute for two years and transferred to the University of Virginia, before financial circumstances inspired his starting over and taking an appointment to the United States Naval Academy, where he was appointed as a midshipman on May 28, 1908.
-While at the Naval Academy, he suffered two injuries to his right ankle (one was by playing football and the other was while dismounting gymnastic rings during a competition).
-Although he was allowed to remain at the academy, his injuries eventually led to his forced retirement from the Navy in 1916.

 On June 8, 1912, Byrd graduated from the Naval Academy and was commissioned an ensign in the United States Navy.
 On July 14, 1912, he was assigned to the battleship USS Wyoming.
 During service in the Caribbean Sea, Byrd received his first letter of commendation, and later a Silver Lifesaving Medal, for twice plunging fully clothed to the rescue of a sailor who had fallen overboard.
 In April 1914, he transferred to the armored cruiser USS Washington and served in Mexican waters in June following the American intervention in April.

 His next assignment was to the gunboat USS Dolphin, which also served as the yacht of the Secretary of the Navy.
 This assignment brought Byrd into contact with high-ranking officials and dignitaries, including then Assistant Secretary of the Navy Franklin Roosevelt.
 He was promoted to the rank of lieutenant (junior grade) on June 8, 1915.
-During Byrd's assignment to Dolphin, she was commanded by future Fleet Admiral William D. Leahy, who served as chief of staff to President Franklin D. Roosevelt during World War II.
+During Byrd's assignment to Dolphin, he was commanded by future Fleet Admiral William D. Leahy, who served as chief of staff to President Franklin D. Roosevelt during World War II.
 Byrd's last assignment before forced retirement was to the presidential yacht USS Mayflower.

 On March 15, 1916, Byrd, much to his frustration, was medically retired on three-quarters pay for an ankle injury he suffered on board Mayflower.
 Shortly thereafter, on December 14, 1916, he was assigned as the inspector and instructor for the Rhode Island Naval Militia in Providence, Rhode Island.
-While serving in this position, he was commended by Brigadier General Charles W. Abbot, the adjutant general of Rhode Island, for making great strides in improving the efficiency of the militia, and on April 25, 1928, was promoted to captain by act of the Rhode Island General Assembly in recognition of his flight to the North Pole in 1926.
+While serving in this position, he was commended by Brigadier General Charles W. Abbot, the adjutant general of Rhode Island, for making great strides in improving the efficiency of the militia.